pyscripter/pascal-process/README.md

 end;

 procedure Test2;
-// Processes ouput as it gets produced
+// Processes output as it gets produced
 // The main thread terminates the process var
   Process: IPProcess;